pedrolpin4/GratiBox-BackEnd/README.md

     - Zip Code
     - City
     - State

 ## How to run?
 - Frontend
-    - clone this repository;
+    - clone my GratiBox_React repository;
     - Go to this repository path on your device's terminal;
     - type "npm i" => the necessary packages will be installed on your device;
     - type "npm start" => the project will run in your localhost:3000;

 - Backend
-    - clone my repository GratiBox_BackEnd;
+    - clone this repository;
     - Go to this repository path on your device's terminal;
     - type "npm i" => the necessary packages will be installed on your device;
     - create an .env.dev file following the .env.example template;